jinxo13/HuaweiB525Router/README.md

 Python2 code to interact with the underlying API for the Huawei B525 router (tested on model B525s-65a).
 This iimplements a proxy for the API calls with some additional features.
 The API responses are in XML.
-Any errors are also returned in XML.
+Any errors in the API calls are also returned in XML.

 Untested but this may also work (or be able to be leveraged) for:
 - B618s-22d